WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC20/WWDC20-10169-Swift-packages-Resources-and-localization.md

 Bring your resources along for the ride when you organize and share code using Swift packages.
 Discover how to include assets like images and storyboards in a package and how to access them from code.
 And learn how to add localized strings to make your code accessible to people around the world.

-To get the most out of this session, you should be familiar with Swift and packaging code.
-For an overview, watch “Creating Swift Packages” from WWDC19.

 @Metadata {
    @TitleHeading("WWDC20")
    @PageKind(sampleCode)